jperkel/sciwridiversity/manuscript.md

 ****

-Instead of seeking a diverse voice/perspective for just one quote or idea, consider writing the narrative around them.
+Brittany Uhlorn (science writer at University of Arizona): Instead of seeking a diverse voice/perspective for just one quote or idea, consider writing the narrative around them.
 This might only be possible in the case of a longer feature, but if you can humanize the story and write more about that diverse person’s background, it might seem less like you are choosing them because they “check a box” of the diversity and more because they have a unique perspective to tell.
 Also, you can let the person know you sought them out because you were looking for someone with a different “lived experience”.
-(Brittany Uhlorn, science writer at UArizona)

-I organize science panels for local events (I’m a science writer and the event organizers have made me part of their organization team) and I had a scientist tell ME that he would not speak on my panel until I had at least 50 percent female (or further diversity) on the panel.
-It was a good push for me to look beyond my usual sources of speakers.  ([CC.petersen@gmail.com](mailto:CC.petersen@gmail.com) if you have questions about how we implement this)
+Carolyn Collins Petersen (producer, Loch Ness Productions): I organize science panels for local events.
+I’m a science writer and the event organizers have made me part of their organization team and I had a scientist tell ME that he would not speak on my panel until I had at least 50 percent female, or further diversity, on the panel.
+It was a good push for me to look beyond my usual sources of speakers.

 I come from a unique background because I am new to science writing but have worked in science education for several years.
-One way to avoid tokenism in a future (ideal) world is to expand young people’s idea of what it means to be a scientist, so I started a nonprofit enrichment program that brings scientists in to speak to students.
+One way to avoid tokenism in a future, ideal world is to expand young people’s idea of what it means to be a scientist, so I started a nonprofit enrichment program that brings scientists in to speak to students.
 Like Matthew, I rely on spreadsheets to keep track of my search for diverse scientists!
-I also use photos on department websites and Twitter to help with my outreach. ([\@Blackafinstem](https://twitter.com/Blackafinstem) is a great account, for example)
+I also use photos on department websites and Twitter to help with my outreach.
+The Twitter account [\@BlackAFinStem](https://twitter.com/Blackafinstem) is a great account, for example.

 Also, when creating multimedia journalism pieces, it is really important to use a diversity of voice-over/narrators/interviewees.
 In the same vein of “If she can see it, she can be it”, I want to make sure “if she can hear her own voice in a piece, she can BE it”.
 → Yeah, make sure they know which “code” to “code switch into for the V/O” ?
 Or at least have a dialogue about that, because the default “scientist speak” is very much a white dialect?

 * Good point.
-I usually ask people to give it very “conversationally” and we rehearse a bit ahead of time so that I can head some of that off at the pass (so to speak).
+I usually ask people to give it very “conversationally” and we rehearse a bit ahead of time so that I can head some of that off at the pass.

 Make sure to highlight diverse voices throughout the year, not just during particular celebration months.
-Yes!
-It is exhausting as an LGBT scientist, to always be sought out during June (Pride month)
+* ^^Yes!
+It is exhausting as an LGBT scientist, to always be sought out during June (Pride month).

 Would it help for institutions to have photos of scientists in their directories or does that encourage tokenism?

 * ^^Good question.
-I think that because the Twitter lists of scis of color are somewhat limited, a lot of times the same few scientists get asked for quotes over and over?
+I think that because the Twitter lists of scientists of color are somewhat limited, a lot of times the same few scientists get asked for quotes over and over?
     * ^^I would say that yes, it would help to have photos in directories.
-Everytime I start to prep for interviews, I am doing Google searches for scientists, which usually includes their images and I can use that to factor into my searches for a broad range of voices on topics.
+Everytime I start to prepare for interviews, I am doing Google searches for scientists, which usually includes their images and I can use that to factor into my searches for a broad range of voices on topics.
 It’s obviously not the SOLE way of including diverse voices, but another piece of data.
     * --I love when departmental websites have photos on their faculty list page with at least keywords as to their expertise--it makes it really easy to go from topic to relevant source.

 When is it important to bring in diverse sources?
 → When an ecology story is set in another country, definitely include people from that country! (i.e. If you’re writing re: lemurs, def try to include Malagasy scientists as sources)

-Perhaps Der Spiegel could take a few lessons from this test; vis-a-vis their interview with Andrea Ghez’s co-winner of the Nobel.
-Oh god yes I have a rant in progress on that Genzel interview………
-Yup.
-I was seeing red after that mess.

 A few good ways to find diverse scientists/avoid tokenism:

 * Use Twitter lists, find the relevant hashtags, contact professional orgs like SACNAS or Society of Black Archaeologists to ask for a referral to experts in a specific area.
 If you need help, especially with Twitter lists, let me know!
-Robin: [robin_kazmier@wgbh.org](mailto:robin_kazmier@wgbh.org)
+Robin Kazmier (@rokazmier)
 * Find searchable databases like [Database of Diverse Databases](https://editorsofcolor.com/diverse-databases/).
-* Use google site search to search databases evem of they aren’t readily searchable, like [500 Queer Scientists](https://500queerscientists.com/).
+* Use google site search to search databases even if they aren’t readily searchable.
 * Be open to interviewing grad students if their experience is more aligned with the topic
 * Include multiple underrepresented voices in stories; normalize diverse perspectives
 * Use these strategies to get in the habit of having multiple underrepresented sources in every single story.
 Once you know where to look it’s not that hard to find people.